-Tip: Share your biking experiences with us and use the hashtag #arosalenzerheide and #bikecommunityarosa.
+Tip: Share your biking experiences with us and use the hashtag #bearmountainsarosa #arosalenzerheide and #bikekingdom.

 Have you had a very unpleasant experience with reckless mountain users?
 Report it to our information offices.
 This helps us to identify the guilty parties or to identify particularly critical mountain stretches.